tinacms/tina.io/content/blog/tinacms-2022.md

 ![next.js, remix, nuxt, hugo, eleventy](https://res.cloudinary.com/forestry-demo/image/upload/v1645631638/blog-media/SSG-logos.png)

 Tina has been focused on Next.js while in beta.
 This has reduced our maintenance “surface area” while we get the product right.
 Before 1.0, we will open up Tina to other frameworks.
-Phase 1 will include modern, data-agnostic, Javascript frameworks like Remix, Nuxt, and SveltKit.
+Phase 1 will include modern, data-agnostic, Javascript frameworks like Remix, Nuxt, and SvelteKit.
 Phase 2 will include all JAMstack frameworks (Jekyll, Hugo, 11ty, etc).

 ## A Headless API on top of your Git content